KateKapranova/onlineJudge/week8/readme.md

 ### Refactor your code

 Split your code into two folders: backend and frontend.
 Add a Dockerfile into each of these folders.
-This Dockerfile will automatically build a Docker image for frontend and backend sides.
+These Dockerfiles will automatically build a Docker image for frontend and backend sides.
 Using an image you can create as many Docker containers as needed on as many nodes/machines as you want.

 Add a docker-compose.yml into the root folder of your project.
 This file automatically creates a Docker container based on the specifications listed.
 Make necessary changes of the code to ensure the application can run not just on localhost and use a database instance.
 Apply changes in backend index.js, in frontend /src/store/index.js and vue.config.js.